NouranAhmedk/econoMe/docs/grad.typ

 = Acknowledgment
 #v(1cm)
 #h(1cm) We would like to express our deep gratitude to Dr. Soha Safwat for her patient guidance, enthusiastic encouragement,
 and useful critiques of this research work.
-We would also like to thank TA Ghada Adel  for her support throughout the project.
+We would also like to thank Teacher A for her support throughout the project.
 We extend our sincere appreciation to our colleagues for working alongside us for the better part of a year, brainstorming ideas, and helping us to solve problems encountered during this project.
 We are also grateful to the Egyptian Chinese University for